ohiock/taco-bar/README.md

 ## Handling Currency

-Handling money in Javascript can be tricky (even with this being a simple exercise), so I opted to use Dinero.js.
+Handling money in JavaScript can be tricky (even with this being a simple exercise), so I opted to use Dinero.js.
 This made calculations dead simple and gave me confidence in the totals being displayed.

 ## Routing